dbuezas/lovelace-plotly-graph-card/readme.md

     lambda: |- # Transforms the data
       (ys) => ys.map(y => (y × 9/5) + 32)
     unit_of_measurement: °F # Overrides the unit
+    show_value: true # shows the last known value of each entity in the graph
 ```

 ### `lambda:` transforms